Load Balancer and Availability Zones

 For an internal load balancer frontend, add a zones parameter to the internal load balancer frontend IP configuration.
 A zonal frontend guarantees an IP address in a subnet to a specific zone.

-Load Balancers can also be created in a non-zonal configuration by use of a "no-zone" frontend (Public IP or Public IP Prefix).
+Load Balancers can also be created in a non-zonal configuration by use of a "no-zone" frontend (a public IP or public IP prefix in the case of a public load balancer; a private IP in the case of an internal load balancer).
 This option does not give a guarantee of redundancy.
-Note that all Public IP addresses that are upgraded will be of type "no-zone".
+Note that all public IP addresses that are upgraded will be of type "no-zone".

 Tolerance to zone failure

-- A zone redundant Load Balancer can serve a zonal resource in any zone with one IP address.
+- A zone redundant frontend can serve a zonal resource in any zone with a single IP address.
 The IP can survive one or more zone failures as long as at least one zone remains healthy within the region.

 - A zonal frontend is a reduction of the service to a single zone and shares fate with the respective zone.
-If the zone your deployment is in goes down, your deployment will not survive this failure.
+If the deployment in your zone goes down, your load balancer will not survive this failure.

 Transition between regional zonal models

-In the case where a region is augmented to have availability zones would remain non-zonal.
-In order to ensure your architecture can take advantage of the new zones, it is recommended that new frontend IPs be created, and the appropriate rules and configurations be replicated to utilizes these new public IPs.
+In the case where a region is augmented to have availability zones, any existing IPs (e.g., used for load balancer frontends) would remain non-zonal.
+In order to ensure your architecture can take advantage of the new zones, it is recommended that new frontend IPs be created, and the appropriate rules and configurations be replicated to utilize these new IPs.

 Control vs data plane implications